PWPSD School Re-entry Plan 2020-21

 PWPSD School Re-entry Plan

-The PWPSD School Re-Entry Plan, released on August 7, 2020, follows Alberta Education and Alberta Health guidelines for re-entry.
-Updates from government since the initial release of the PWPSD School Re-entry Plan are noted throughout as NEW.
-PWPSD also emailed six updates to families during the summer months (see below), as new information became available.
-The updates were also shared on the PWPSD social media channels – Facebook and Twitter.
+The PWPSD School Re-Entry Plan, released on August 7, 2020, adheres to Alberta Education and Alberta Health school re-entry guidelines.
+Updates from government are noted throughout as NEW.
+In addition to the re-entry plan, PWPSD also emailed regular planning updates to families during June-August 2020 (see below).

 PWPSD Remote Learning

 Students can only transition to remote learning at the designated dates.
 Three weeks before the start of each term or semester, families should contact their school to request remote learning.
 View the one-page Teaching and Learning supplement for re-entry points when remote learners may return to in-school learning throughout the 2020-21 school year.

 Wondering if your child should stay at home and be tested?
 The PWPSD Stay At Home Guide is designed to help parents make that decision.
 Remember, no student with symptoms is allowed in school.

 The COVID-19 Info for PWPSD School Re-entry 2020-21 infographic provides at-a-glance guidance on a variety of school re-entry topics during COVID-19.

 Published Aug.
 31, 2020.